 With the change to a two-day conference, other changes were instituted by the First Presidency, including permanently holding the conference on the first Sunday of April and October.
 Prior to this time, the April conference had always included April 6, no matter what day of the week it fell on.
 Read the First Presidency’s announcement of this change here.

 1912 general conference on Temple Square.
 Photos from Utah State Historical Society.

-The conference center, which has been the only place many of the younger generation remember general conference taking place, was the inspired idea of President Gordon B. Hinckley.
-He dreamed of a meeting place where everybody in the audience could see the speakers without obstruction of their view.
+The Conference Center, which has been the only place many of the younger generations remember general conference taking place, was the inspired idea of President Gordon B. Hinckley.
+He dreamed of a meeting place where everybody in the audience could see the speakers without an obstructed view.
 The building was finished just in time for the first general conference of the new millennium.

 Photo from Church Newsroom.

 First time general conference was broadcast on the radio: 1923

 In 1923, when the KSL radio station was just a year old, it began broadcasting parts of general conference.
 The first full general conference was broadcast the next year.
 It wasn’t until 1936 that portions of the conference would be broadcast to Europe by international shortwave radio.

 ► You'll also like: Unbelievable Historic General Conference Mix-Up

 First time a microphone was used in conference: April 1924

 Believe it or not, until 1924, speakers relied on the incredible sound-carrying ability of the Salt Lake Tabernacle and how loudly they could speak for everyone to hear them!
 When the microphone was introduced to the conference, however, they were also able to pipe the sound to another building on Temple Square for those who didn’t fit in the Tabernacle.